 * Note: Most of my individual book or media reviews will be shared from the other blog on this site, Lion's Eyes Reviews.
 I will link back to those reviews when it is relevant.

-Welcome to Teen Girl Youth Ministry!
-I am so excited to share the resources and research I have to help other youth leaders like me minister to the teen girls in their circle of influence.
-Whether you're a small group leader, a paid youth pastor, or a parent of a teenage daughter, you will hopefully find articles with ideas for how to connect and make an impact with any young women that God brings into your life.
+Teen Girl Youth Ministry shares and creates resources that allow youth leaders like me minister to the teen girls in their circle of influence.
+Whether you're a small group leader, a paid youth pastor, or a parent of a teenage daughter, you will hopefully find resources for how to connect and make an impact with any young women that God brings into your life.

 Follow Teen Girl Youth Ministry on Social Media: